Residential • HOA • Commercial Service & Maintenance Plans

 Choose seasonal coverage + response speed by zone count.
 Essentials: $300-400/year.
 Elite: $500-600/year.

-Best for most residential systems that need predictable seasonal care and lower annual costs.
+Best for most residential systems and smaller shared properties that need predictable seasonal care and lower annual costs.

-Best for larger systems, HOAs, and high-value lawns where faster response protects expensive turf and plantings.
+Best for larger systems, HOAs, and commercial properties where faster response protects shared grounds, entries, and higher-value landscapes.

 Pricing last updated: